 The teaching of English is at the heart of our curriculum at Padiham Primary School.
 Our aim is to create confident and fluent readers and writers.
-Our teaching of English is split into four parts - reading (including the teaching of phonics), writing, spelling and grammar.
+Our teaching of English is split into four parts - reading (including the teaching of phonics), writing, spelling & grammar and spoken language.
 Children are also taught handwriting – this begins with correct letter formation in KS1 leading to a joined fluent style in KS2.
 We use the Twinkl cursive handwriting font.

 This year we are launching ‘The Write Stuff’ across school with a view to creating a consistent approach to the teaching of writing across school.
 This approach focuses on quality not quantity when working and allows even the most reluctant writers to feel proud of their work.
 Children are taught the features needed to create detailed pieces of writing including poetry, Greek myths, reports and a variety of narratives before moving on to creating independent pieces of work.

 Spelling in Foundation Stage and KS1 is taught through phonics.
 In KS2, we use Spelling Shed to deliver our spelling lessons.
 An important part of the teaching of spellings is investigating patterns and rules so children take part in weekly investigation lessons.
 Classes in upper KS2 are currently trialling ‘The Spelling Book’ which features a more phonics based approach to the teaching of spelling in KS2.
 The aim is to move away from weekly spelling tests and focusses on creating active spellers who are confident in applying the rules of phonemes, graphemes, root words, prefixes, suffixes etc when writing.
 This approach puts the children in control of their spellings with each child having focus spelling targets which are personalised for them.

 The teaching of grammar is embedded in our writing lessons where children are explicitly taught the grammatical features needed as they write.
 At times, skills are taught discretely using the Spelling Shed grammar resources.